-Tactical Pistol is an open discipline that meets monthly on the 4th Saturday.
+Tactical Pistol is an open discipline that meets every other month on the 4th Saturday.
+Check the club calendar to confirm dates.

 Consider this group an introduction to tactical and competition shooting.
 This group is open to all shooters regardless of prior experience.
 Members and non-members of BRPC are welcome.
 Tactical Pistol is a family-friendly event, so feel free to bring spouses and children over 12 years of age (assuming they have some prior training).
 Parents will be fully responsible for their minor children.
 Please note that this is NOT a training event.